 If you’re reading this, then it’s not 2016.

-In between double tapping and screen shooting motivation quotes on Instagram that made me feel like I’m on the verge of greatness, I took a moment to contemplate when my kick off would be.
-Turned out I was only three days away from 2017.
+In between double tapping and screenshotting motivational quotes on Instagram which made me feel like I’m on the verge of greatness, I took a moment to contemplate when my kick off would be.
+Turned out, I was only three days away from 2017.
 I couldn’t believe it.
 I didn’t think 2017 would come so soon.
-I felt like I still needed more time to do nothing before cleaning up my act.
+I felt like I still needed more time to waste before cleaning up my act.

 When you’re young, you dream a lot.
-A consequence of too much TV maybe; too many cartoons, too many series, and too much movies.
+A consequence of too much TV maybe; too many cartoons and even more film.
 The garbage on the idiot box has us believing that TV is an accurate representation of real life.
-That real life mimics TV and not the other way round.
+That, real life mimics TV and not the other way round.

 But things don’t happen that way.
 With time you realize that life is more of a series.
 Sure, there’ll be movie moments but most of the time you’re seeing and talking to the same people (not necessarily the same faces).
 Hanging in the same places (not necessarily the same location), doing the same thing.
-Over and over again.
+Again and again.
+And again.

 So yes, I don’t like being around people.